-(1) Bulgaria shall be a republic with a parliamentary form of government.

-(2) The entire power of the state shall derive from the people.
-The people shall exercise this power directly and through the bodies established by this Constitution.

-(3) No part of the people, no political party nor any other organization, state institution or individual shall usurp the expression of the popular sovereignty.
+- (1) Bulgaria shall be a republic with a parliamentary form of government. - (2) The entire power of the State shall derive from the people.
+The people shall exercise this power directly and through the bodies established by this Constitution. - (3) No part of the people, no political party nor any other organization, state institution or individual shall usurp the expression of the popular sovereignty.

-(1) The Republic of Bulgaria shall be an integral state with local self-government.
-No autonomous territorial formations shall exist.

-(2) The territorial integrity of the Republic of Bulgaria shall be inviolable.
+- (1) The Republic of Bulgaria shall be an unitary State with local self-government.
+No autonomous territorial formations shall be allowed to exist therein. - (2) The territorial integrity of the Republic of Bulgaria shall be inviolable.